arschles/www/content/blog/2020-06-22-async-await.md

 # lobsters_id = ""
 ---

-Heard of the `async`/`await` pattern?
-Javascript, C# and Rust (now! 🥳) have it.
-I'm probably missing some languages too.
-More are probably gonna adopt it because it solves a very specific and common pain point.
+I'm really interested in concurrency strategies in programming languages, and because there's a lot of written research out there on the topic, you can find lots of strategies out there.
+When you look at some of the more modern stuff, you'll find a [lot](https://www.microsoft.com/en-us/research/wp-content/uploads/2007/01/The-Joins-Concurrency-Library.pdf) [of](https://concurnas.com/) [literature](https://rust-lang.github.io/async-book/03_async_await/01_chapter.html) on just about the same pattern: `async`/`await`.

-Let's look at why, using Javascript to illustrate the concepts.
+`async`/`await` is picking up steam in languages because it makes concurrency _really_ easy to see and deal with.
+Let's look at how it works and why it helps, using Javascript to illustrate the concepts.

 >I'm a Javascript dabbler at best, but it's a great language to illustrate these concepts with.
 Don't go too hard on my JS code below 😅

 # What It's About 🤔

-`async`/`await` is all about writing concurrent code easily.
-More importantly, writing the code so it's easy to **read**.
+`async`/`await` is about writing concurrent code easily, but more importantly, it's about writing the code so it's easy to **read**.

 ## Solving Concurrency Three Ways 🕒